Bryan De La Cruz Player Props: Marlins vs. Rangers

-Bryan De La Cruz -- with an on-base percentage of .262 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Texas Rangers, with Jon Gray on the mound, on August 5 at 4:05 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.256 on-base percentage in past 10 games, 57 points below season-long percentage), take on starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+He had a hitless performance in his previous game (0-for-5) against the Rangers.

 Bryan De La Cruz Game Info & Props vs. the Rangers